ojerebts/OlgaDev/README.md

 For this freelancing project, I developed a quick prototype that was fetching data from a variety of databases, files, and online sources with medical information.
 The medications information was then displayed in Apple's Health app.
 The app was designed to enhance user experience in Health app, providing vital information on possible medical contraindication, interactions, and adverse reactions for the user.

 ## Roka Security Messaging App
 Roka Security is a computer service firm specializing in cyber security.
 RokaCom Messaging App was a secure messaging application that allowed encrypted messaging and voice calling over wifi.
-For this project, I implemented end-to-end encryption via SHA-256 encryption and voice calling using open source project [Linphone](https://www.linphone.org/)
+For this project, I implemented two main functions: end-to-end encryption via SHA-256 encryption and voice calling using open source project [Linphone](https://www.linphone.org/).

 ## goPanache
-goPanache was a 'one stop shop' for barbers that allowed them to showcase products, services, book appointments, and sell products.
+goPanache was a 'one stop shop' for barbers and beauty professionals that allowed them to showcase products, services, book appointments, and sell products.
 As one of the earliest lead engineers on the project, I worked on developing the entire application from mockups to shipping it to the App Store.
 The app had a variety of complex features such as supporting multiple service locations for barbers, accepting credit card payments, displaying online shop with products to upsell, book appointments and pay before or after the service, search available barbers in the area, cancel appointments and many others.
 <p align="center">
   <img src="https://github.com/ojerebts/OlgaDev/blob/main/img/gopanache%20banner.png" width="60%"><br/>
   <img src="https://github.com/ojerebts/OlgaDev/blob/main/img/gopanache%20watch.png" width="30%"><br/>